BenMukebo/Personal_Portfolio/README.md

 ## Acknowledgments

+- Hat tip to Figma for their templates
-- Thanks to Microvers and all the team that help with the template of this project
+- Hat tip to [Microvers](www.microverse.org) curriculum and all the team
-- etc
+- Thanks to Code Reviewers
+- Thanks to My coding Partners
+- Thanks to My Morning-session-group Partners and
+- Thanks to My standup-team Partners

 ## 📝 License